-Ok, so most of us need to check email for work or personal matters, and can’t go too long without knowing what our friends all around the world are up to.
+In 2020, most of us need to check email for work or personal matters, and can’t go too long without knowing what our friends all around the world are up to.
 That’s great—just remember you can set and control the limits on how much time you spend online.
 Check your email once a day in the morning and again in the afternoon.
 Respond to, delete or file emails for later in a 20 minute or half hour time frame.
-For social, set a timer on your phone to browse Facebook or Instagram.
+For social media, set a timer on your phone to browse Facebook or Instagram.
 When the time is up turn off your device and head outside or off to do a non-digital task to give your brain a break from scrolling newsfeeds.

 - No screens before bed.